girasolenergy/girasol-tvbro-doc/src/main/resources/en/heartbeat.md

 ## Overview

 The Heartbeat feature periodically sends device status data to the Kanban Bro server.
-You can check the running status using the dedicated Heartbeat Monitor: https://girasolenergy.github.io/girasol-tvbro-doc/heartbeat_monitor/
+You can check the running status using the dedicated [Heartbeat Monitor](https://girasolenergy.github.io/girasol-tvbro-doc/heartbeat_monitor/)

 Using this feature requires user authentication (login) and enabling the feature.

+## Table of contents

 * Table of contents
 {:toc}